Best daily deals

 Underneath the waterproof flap is where you’ll find all the ports.

-You would think that with a giant speaker like this JBL would have a crazy long battery life, but surprisingly JBL only claims about 15 hours of constant playback, and that’s without charging any devices via the USB output underneath the waterproof flap.
+You would think that with a giant speaker like this, JBL would have a crazy long battery life.
+Still, surprisingly, JBL only claims about 15 hours of constant playback, and that’s without charging any devices via the USB output underneath the waterproof flap.
 We managed to squeeze out 19 hours and 57 minutes of constant playback at an output of 75dB(SPL), which is more than good enough for a day at the beach.
-Eventually, you’re going to have to charge it which can be annoying because of how it charges.
+Eventually, you’ll have to charge it, which can be annoying because of how it charges.

 How does the JBL Xtreme 2 sound?